 A Visit to Assisi: Assisi is one of Europe’s major pilgrimage sites.
 On its outskirts, looking like a church built upon an aqueduct was the Basilica of St. Francis.
 The town has been a sacred place since ancient times.

 Tuscany and Umbria: We rejoin the Via Francigena after Assisi at Acquapendente.
 Then to Bolsena, where a miracle occurred, initiating the Feast of Corpus Domini.
 Montefiascone with its famous wine and Viterbo, a largely undiscovered medieval city.

 Lazio: A comfortable walk to Vetralla, then Capranica and hence to Sutri, an ancient Etruscan town with its own amphitheatre and Mithraeum.
 Isola Farnese and Veio, the old Etruscan capital and then to La Storta to catch our train to the outskirts of Rome.

 Rome: Bus or train to Rome.
 Spend a week here at least.
 Affordable accommodation is available.

 Day 3-4.
-Vatican Museums: We arrived early one morning and bought tickets and rented portable electronic audio guides which provided a running commentary on each room and much of the artwork.
-The 12-museum complex was the largest in the world with 1,400 rooms, connected by seven kilometres of galleries which housed Egyptian, Roman, Greek and Etruscan artworks.
+Vatican Museums: We arrived early one morning, bought tickets and rented portable electronic audio guides.
+These provided a running commentary on each room and much of the artwork.
+The 12-museum complex is the largest in the world with 1,400 rooms, connected by seven kilometres of galleries which housed Egyptian, Roman, Greek and Etruscan artworks.